 Fitbit Flex 2 (£80)

-Want a Fitbit that you can take swimming and wear in the shower?
-The Flex 2 is your only option, and the good news is that it's also a good health-tracking all-rounder.
+Want an affordable Fitbit that you can take swimming and wear in the shower?
+The Flex 2 is your best option - and the good news is that it's also a fine health-tracking all-rounder.

 You get the usual steps and calories tracked and, thanks to its usually reliable SmartTrack exercise detection, it'll also automatically log runs, bike rides, walks and other workouts.
 For swimming, it'll also stand by with its virtual clipboard and note down lengths swum, distance and pace.